How to sex ducks & ducklings: male vs female

 Method 1.
 Vocalization check

 That’s because real duck men don’t quack.
-Instead, drakes make more of a low, raspy blurp-blurp-blurp sound.
+Instead, drakes make more of a low, raspy blurp-blurp-blurp sound that a human ear might mistake for some strange species of frog.
 A drake could talk as loud as it wanted in your backyard and would likely be unable to let your neighbors in on the conversation — unless you have particularly nosy neighbors.

 Only female ducks make the distinctive (and loud) duck vocalizations that you think of with ducks: quack-quack-quack.
 Granted they actually have a far more varied and nuanced vocabulary than “quack.”
-When a female duck wants to be heard, your entire neighborhood will know about it.
+When a female duck wants to be heard, your neighbors will know about it.

 Vocalizations are an easy way to sex either:

-a) Young 6-10 week old ducks who haven’t yet earned their distinctive adult plumage. (*Watch the video “Duckling vocalizations: 12 Days old to 6 weeks old” in our How to raise ducklings guide.)
+a) Young 6-10 week old ducks in dimorphic breeds who haven’t yet earned their distinctive adult plumage. (dimorphic means the males look different from the females), or

 b) Monomorphic breeds like American Pekins who have nearly identical plumage regardless of their sex.